 While it’s true that nobody wants stretch marks—those grooved, tire-tread lines on our skin—lots of people get them.
-One of the common reasons that women come to our NW Indiana plastic surgery practice for a tummy tuck is to remove stretch marks!
+Getting rid of those stretch marks is one of the common reasons women and men come to us for a tummy tuck from Merrillville, Schererville, Valparaiso, and Munster, IN.
 Statistics tell us that nearly 90% of pregnant women get some stretch marks and 30% of men get them.
 What causes them and what can be done about them?

 Retin-A for Stretch Marks

 Tretinoin, the active ingredient in Retin-A, can improve the appearance of stretch marks in most people.
 You cannot use Retin-A, Renova or other Tretinoin products while pregnant or nursing.
 Tretinoin will deliver between a 10-20% improvement in the stretch marks over time.